Trade Show Exhibition Booth Staff Training Tips for Success

 My own experience is that it is more successful to have a core team of people full-time at the show.
 These can then be supplemented by management and staff from all areas of the business on a day-to-day basis.

-There are many Exhibition Staffing companies and agencies who provide promotional staff who act as temporary staff for stands.
+There are many exhibition staffing companies and agencies that provide promotional staff who act as temporary staff for stands.
 They may be ‘resting’ actors or models or perhaps students and normally come through an agency who will obviously charge for their services.
 Temporary staff can be used to great effect, freeing you and your staff to talk business to your visitors

 Exhibition Staff Training